 Jay DeFeo was at the center of the Beat Movement in San Francisco in the 1950's.
-She famously painted a 1,200 pound (545 kg) painting, The Rose, that took her 8 years to complete and which is in the Whitney Museum of American Art's collection.
+She famously painted a 2,000 pound (900 kg) painting, The Rose, that took her 8 years to complete and is in the Whitney Museum of American Art's collection.
 The painting is a paragon of the energy and experimentation of the Beat Generation.

 In 2012-2013, the work of Jay DeFeo was the subject of a major retrospective exhibition organized by the Whitney Museum of American Art and also presented at the San Francisco Museum of Modern Art.
 DeFeo's works are in the permanent collections of the Museum of Modern Art in New York, Los Angeles County Museum of Art (LACMA), the Museum of Contemporary Art Los Angeles, the Art Institute of Chicago, the British Museum, Centre Pompidou, the Whitney Museum of American Art, the San Francisco Museum of Modern Art and many others.